maierfelix/toy-compiler/README.md

-This is a tiny (1k LOC) self-hosted compiler, which is able to compile itself.
+This is a tiny (1k LOC) compiler, which is able to compile itself.

  * bin/stub contains the latest generated version (and compiles src/index)
- * src/index contains the compiler, written in minimal js
+ * src/index contains the compiler, written in minimal "javascript" to be flexible enough for later feature and syntax changes

 Bootstrapping:
 ````c